kikiji-ji-ji-kikiji/kikiji-ji-ji-kikiji.github.io/_pages/about.md

   enabled: false
 ---

 Hi!
-I'm **Keerti Yadav**, a Geography researcher currently based in South Korea.
+I'm **Keerti Yadav**, a geography researcher currently based in South Korea.

-I hold a PhD in Urban Geography from Kongju National University.
+I hold a PhD in regional development from department of Geography at Kongju National University.
 My PhD research examines the heterogeneous regional effects of high-speed rail across South Korea, investigating how transport infrastructure reshapes regional development, connectivity, and socio-spatial transformation at the city level using a staggered difference-in-differences approach.

 My work is grounded in spatial data science.
 I build multi-city analytical models in R and ArcGIS, validate transit datasets across heterogeneous urban regions, and use QGIS and Google Earth Engine to identify data gaps and boundary inconsistencies that automated workflows often overlook.
 I also integrate road network variables into spatial models through cross-join pipelines, explore deep learning techniques to improve predictive spatial modeling, and have developed urban transport infrastructure sustainability models for Indian cities.

-Beyond research, I communicate findings to both academic and policy audiences in English and Korean.
-I'm always interested in connecting with researchers and practitioners working on:
+Beyond research, I'm always interested in connecting with researchers and practitioners working on:

 * Transport and regional development
 * Urban analytics and spatial data science